 Recently, a city government called about using my pre-employment tests when they select Firefighters.
 When they hire a Firefighter, it is a lifelong expense for that city with salary, benefits and retirement costs.
 They previously hired some Firefighters who were lazy, did horrible work, and after their probationary periods did just enough work to not get fired.

-But, the city’s treasurer did not want to spend on pre-employment tests, because it was not something they previously paid for.
+But, the city’s treasurer did not want to spend on tests, because it was not something they previously paid for.
 Translation = They would rather incur a huge expense over many decades of a Firefighter’s career and retirement, than spend a tiny percentage on pre-employment tests to help them hire good employees.

 EXAMPLES of “SAVING A DIME WHILE WASTING A DOLLAR”